Ecodev/natural-gallery-js/README.md

 ## Found a bug ?

-Report what you observe, what you expect to observe, and the context of usage.
+Create an issue where you report what you observe, what you expect to observe, and the context of usage, as well as your browser and it's version.

 ## Want a new feature ?